AdobeDocs/campaign.en/help/v8/start/campaigns.md

 * **Plan**: the marketing plan can contain multiple programs.
 It is linked to a calendar period, has an allocated budget and can also be linked up to documents and objectives.

 * **Campaign workflow**: a campaign workflow contains activities to build the campaign logic.
-Use campaign workflows enables to define audiences and create deliveries for all available channels.
+Use campaign workflows to define audiences and create deliveries for all available channels.

 * **Recurring campaigns**: recurring campaigns are created from a specific template defining the workflow template to be executed and the execution schedule.